cewi/excel/README.md

 <?= $this->fetch('content') ?>
 ```

 You can create Excel Workbooks from views.
-This works like in [dakotas](https://github.com/dakota/CakeExcel) plugin.
+This works like in [dakota's](https://github.com/dakota/CakeExcel) plugin.
 Look there for docs.

-Additions:
+Additions in this Plugin:

 ## 1. ExcelHelper
-Has a Method 'addworksheet' which takes a ResultSet, a Entity, a Collection of Entities or an Array of Data and creates a worksheet from the data.
+Has a Method 'addworksheet' which takes a ResultSet, an Entity, a Collection of Entities or an Array of Data and creates a worksheet from the data.
 Properties of the Entities, or the keys of the first record in the array are set as column-headers in first row of the generated worksheet.
 Be careful if you use non-standard column-types.
 The Helper actually works only with strings, numbers and dates.

 Register xlsx-Extension in config/routes.php file before the routes that should be affected: